monix/monix.io/_tut/docs/3x/eval/task.md

 //=> List(1, 2)
 ```

-`Task.gatherUnordered` is like `gather`, except that you don't get
+`Task.parSequenceUnordered` is like `parSequence`, except that you don't get
 ordering for results or effects.
 The result is thus highly nondeterministic,
-but yields better performance than `gather`:
+but yields better performance than `parSequence`:

 ```tut:silent
 import scala.concurrent.duration._